top of page

 B. Specific Claims Outstanding “Spec Claims”

 This is the total amount of Plan Responsibility owed for any claims that triggered a Specific Stop Loss filing but remain outstanding.
 In practicality, the amounts owed for the Spec Claims Outstanding are the same as the unpaid claims listed under the “Ready Status Claims Outstanding” amount.
 The Spec Claims Outstanding are listed separately as they were contained in a separate location in the CHS system due to the triggering of a Specific Stop Loss filing.
-Just as the amounts due for the unpaid claims listed under “Ready Status Claims Outstanding”, these amounts are owed by the Plan Sponsor.
+Just as the amounts due for the unpaid claims listed under “Ready Status Claims Outstanding”, these amounts are owed by the Employer Plan Sponsor.
 The Spec Claims Outstanding information is contained in the Unpaid Claims tab and a full breakdown of the adjudication of the claim is listed under the Claims Detail tab of the report.
 There may also be additional information regarding an outstanding Specific Stop Loss claim on the Stop Loss tab of the audit report.

 C. Prescription Network Claims Outstanding/ Southern Scripts Claims Outstanding